 1/4 cup raisins

 Preheat oven to 350.
 You can use a bowl and spoon and stir by hand, or use a mixer.
 If using a mixer, first combine the peanut butter, maple syrup, milk, flax meal, and vanilla in the mixer bowl fitted with the paddle attachment.
 Mix on low speed for a couple of minutes until creamy (if mixing by hand, simply combine all these ingredients in a bowl and set aside).
 Then, combine the oat flour, rolled oats, almond meal, coconut sugar, baking powder, salt, cinnamon in a bowl and stir through.
-Add raisins (and chocolate chips if using) and stir through again.
+Add raisins and chocolate chips, and stir through again.
 If using a mixer, add this dry mixture to the wet on a low speed until just nicely incorporated.
 If mixing by hand, simply add the wet mixture to the dry, working through until well combined.
 Take spoonfuls of the mixture (about 1 1/2 tbsp) and place on a baking sheet lined with parchment.
-Bake for 12 minutes (not longer, they can scorch on bottom).
-Remove from oven, transfer to a cooling rack to cool.
-Take a nibble… mmmm.
-Repeat.
+Bake for 11-12 minutes (not longer, they can scorch on bottom).
+Remove from oven, let cool on pan for just a minute and then transfer to a cooling rack.
+Take a nibble… Repeat.
 Try to share.

 Note: Some peanut butters and almond butters contain salt – even natural brands.
-If you have a brand with salt, then do not add the salt called for in the dry ingredients, omit or your cookies will be just a touch too salty!
-You can also try substituting sunflower butter (unsalted) as a nut-free alternative.
+If you have a brand with salt, then reduce the salt to just a pinch or two, no more than 1/8 tsp.

 Before I leave, I want to thank those of you that have contributed glowing reviews on amazon.
 It really helps.
 I’m always excited to see new (happy!) reviews, so if you have been loving LTEV, please consider sharing a few good words about it - or my other books!
 Thank you.